Music on hold: Mechanical copyright

 A second copyright exists when it comes to licensing use for telephonic MOH.
 A piece of music, as mentioned above, is copyrighted and may be licensed for use as a music title and is understood to be a combination of melody, harmony, and, where applicable, lyrics.
 However, neither radio listeners nor MOH listeners could hear this music unless it was recorded, providing a delivery medium whereby the "music" becomes a "performance".
 As mentioned elsewhere, in countries such as the US, where said copyright laws are enforced, nearly every recording of a song title holds its own "mechanical copyright".

 For most of the 20th century, music was recorded in studios, produced by record company executives, producers, arrangers, and engineers who were hired to deliver the artist's finished recordings for mastering and duplication, for sale on various types of media: 78, 45, and 33 RPM vinyl; reel-to-reel; 8-track tape; cassette; and compact disc.
 To protect their investment, the record companies obtain a mechanical copyright in order to protect and control the recording with which they derive usage and sales income.

-For those still uncertain of the difference between "song title" and "mechanical" copyrights, consider the Capitol Records lawsuit for copyright infringement against Nike some 20 years ago.
+For those still uncertain of the difference between "song title" and "mechanical" copyrights, consider the Capitol Records lawsuit for copyright infringement against Nike in 1987.
 Nike legally obtained permission to use the Beatles song title "Revolution" from the title's owner, Michael Jackson.
-They used the Capitol Records owned recording of the Beatles' performance, but failed to obtain and pay for permission and use.
-Capitol Records sued and prevailed because Nike ONLY had a license to use the title and did not have a license to use the mechanical recording.
+They used the Capitol Records-owned recording of the Beatles' performance, but failed to obtain and pay for permission and use.
+Capitol Records sued and prevailed because Nike only had a license to use the title and did not have a license to use the mechanical recording.

 Therefore, persons or businesses wishing to play music that falls "in the public domain" are still legally required to obtain permission to use the mechanical recording of this music, from the mechanical copyright holder.
 Where the use is of copyrighted music, the same applies.
-In all cases, before a song title may be broadcast on a telephone MOH, said use must be approved and licensed from BOTH the "song title" copyright owner (if it is NOT in public domain) and the "mechanical" copyright owner.
+In all cases, before a song title may be broadcast on a telephone MOH, said use must be approved and licensed from BOTH the "song title" copyright owner (if it is not in public domain) and the "mechanical" copyright owner.